-Currently, public transportation in Kootenai County is supported through the use of Federal Transit Administration funding commonly referred to as Section 5307 and Section 5310 sources.
-These funding programs require a local contribution that varies based on how the funds are to be used; whether for capital, preventative maintenance, operations, etc. The local match is derived from a variety of sources such as local jurisdictions, or local agencies providing or utilizing public transportation services.
-Within Kootenai County, the largest local contributor of local match to the public transportation system is the Coeur d'Alene Tribe, which utilizes tribal fuel tax collection to support the public transportation services in both the urban and south county area.
+Currently, public transportation in Kootenai County is supported through the use of Federal Transit Administration funding, commonly referred to as Section 5307 and Section 5310 sources.
+These funding programs require a local contribution that varies based on how the funds are to be used - whether for capital, preventative maintenance, operations, etc. The local match is derived from a variety of sources, such as local jurisdictions or local agencies providing or utilizing public transportation services.
+Within Kootenai County, the largest local contributor of local match to the public transportation system is the Coeur d'Alene Tribe, which utilizes tribal fuel tax collection to support the public transportation services in both the urban area and southern portion of the County.

-In a cooperative arrangement between the Kootenai Metropolitan Planning Organization, Kootenai County, and the Coeur d'Alene Tribe, KMPO provides the FTA Section 5307 funding for Kootenai County to contract the Coeur d'Alene Tribe to operate and maintain the Citylink public transportation service.
+In a cooperative arrangement between the Kootenai Metropolitan Planning Organization, Kootenai County, and the Coeur d'Alene Tribe, KMPO programs the Section 5307 funds based on consistency with the adopted Regional Public Transportation Plan and Program of Projects (POP) developed by Kootenai County, as the Section 5307 Designated Recipient for the Coeur d'Alene Urbanized Area.
+Kootenai County utilizes 5307 funds to contract the Coeur d'Alene Tribe to operate and maintain the Citylink public transportation service.
 Citylink operates in the urbanized area and southward to Desmet in Benewah County.

 While this operation has been a financial and operational success, it is still limited in scope and relies heavily on cooperative agreements with the cities, County, Kootenai Health and the Coeur d'Alene Tribe.
 The lack of a dedicated revenue stream, or even the opportunity to vote on creating one, necessitates the need to limit opportunities to expand the service during the 20+ year planning horizon of the MTP.
 As such, the Plan anticipates limited expansion opportunities within the financial forecasts available, with no significant increases in public funding participation.

-Table 5.7 provides the anticipated financial resources available during the horizon of the plan for public transportation.
+Table 5.7 provides the anticipated financial resources available during the Plan's horizon for public transportation.